mitjanikolaus/multimodal_decoding/README.md

 ### (3) Gray Matter Masks

 Gray matter masks are used to perform the analysis only on voxels that belong to gray matter.
 We consider a very inclusive mask, any voxel that has a probability greater than 0 to belong to gray matter tissue is included.

-As a first step, we took the corrected T1w image of the first session for each subject (e.g. `~/data/multimodal_decoding/fmri/raw/corrected_anat/sub-01/sub-01_ses-01_run-01_T1W.nii`) and segment it using SPM.
-(The output of this step is part of the raw data folder, so you don't have to repeat it.)
+The input to this script is the c1 (gray matter) segmentation of the T1w image (anatomical scan) of the first session (e.g. `~/data/multimodal_decoding/fmri/raw/corrected_anat/sub-01/c1sub-01_ses-01_run-01_T1W_downsampled_2mm.nii`), which was created in the previous step.
-Then, we take the c1 (gray matter) segmentation (e.g. `c1sub-01_ses-01_run-01_T1W.nii`) and use the following script to create a binary mask.
+The following script creates the gray matter masks for each subject.
 ```
 python preprocessing/create_gray_matter_masks.py
 ```